jonlein/aws-tasks/aws_lambda.md

 ```

-## Step 4: Upload a small file to the S3 bucket your created earlier
+### Step 4: Upload a file to the S3 bucket your created earlier

-## Step 5: Update the test case and check your function is working as it should.
+### Step 5: Update the test case and check your function is working as it should.

-## Step 6: Create a trigger so that every time you upload a file to the S3 bucket, it should get the meta info in the logs.
+### Step 6: Create a trigger so that every time you upload a file to the S3 bucket, it should get the meta info in the logs.

-## Step 7: Go to CloudWatch >> Logs >> Log Groups >> From the list of log, select the log of your function and ensure that you in the log you can see the metadata of the upload files.
+### Step 7: Go to CloudWatch >> Logs >> Log Groups >> From the list of log, select the log of your function and ensure that you in the log you can see the metadata of the upload files.